lewisxy/birds-classification/README.md

 ### Dataset
 The dataset provided consists of colored images of birds.
 The training set consists of over 38,000 images with 555 different types of birds, and the test set consists of 10,000 images.
 The true label of the test set is not provided.

-TODO: dataset overview plots

 ## The approach
 The best tool for image classification tasks we know of is deep neural networks.
 More specifically, convolution neural networks (CNN) are particularly good at image classification due to the fact that pixels closed by are more correlated than pixels far apart.
 So the high level approach is to train a deep neural network with primarily convolution layers to classify birds.

 ### Data cleaning
 The data provided consists of colored images of birds that are not the same size.
 For consistency, the image is cropped to a fixed size before feeding into the neural network.
 The size of the image affects the training speed and accuracy.
-We found that larger image size provides more accurate classification but slows down the training and evaluation process.
-128x128, 224x224, and 256x256 are tried during this project.
+We found that larger image size provides more accurate classification but slows down the training and evaluation process. `128x128`, `224x224`, and `256x256` are tried during this project.

+![image sizes distribution][sizes]

 To provide more diverse data, several data augmentation techniques are used, including random horizontal flip, random crop, and color jittering.
 The data augmentation techniques that are not used due to limited time are random rotation and normalization.